 - Place the blue corn tortilla between a kitchen towel to keep it warm.
 Repeat the steps with the remaining dough.

 - For perfect blue corn tortillas, you need to find a balance between too much water and too little.
-This can only be achieved after trying the recipe multiple times as the texture of masa varies depending how much humidity is in the room.
+This can only be achieved after trying the recipe multiple times as the texture of masa varies depending on how much humidity is in the room.

 - A perfect masa (dough) should be moist enough to result in soft tortillas but at the same time, not too wet that you can’t handle it.
-And not too dry that it will crumb.
+And not too dry that it will crumble.

 - Masa dough will let you know when it needs more or less water, so “listen to her”.

-- If the tortilla doesn’t puff while cooking means you need to cook the tortilla a little more longer.
+- If the tortilla doesn’t puff while cooking means you need to cook the tortilla a little longer.
 Also, you can press a little bit with your hands (carefully) or with a spatula to make it puff.

 Loved our Blue Corn Tortilla recipe?
 Then please don’t forget to rate it and leave us a comment below!
 Remember also to follow this blog on: